thenewguy39/movie-recommender-system/README.md

 # Datasets
   ## movies.csv
-This dataset consists of movieId,title & genres of all the movies available in the data.
+This dataset contains information(movieId,title,genres) about all of the movies available in the data.
   ## ratings.csv
-This dataset consists information(userId,movieId,rating,timestamp) about all of the user movie ratings.
+This dataset contains information(userId,movieId,rating,timestamp) about all of the user movie ratings in the data.